sqlc-dev/sqlc/docs/tutorials/getting-started-mysql.md

 naturally need the Go toolchain if you want to build and run a program with the code sqlc generates, but sqlc itself has no dependencies.

+At the end, you'll push your SQL queries to [sqlc Cloud](https://dashboard.sqlc.dev/) for further insights and analysis.

 ## Setting up

 Create a new directory called `sqlc-tutorial` and open it up.